 In 1994, Richard took a one-year sabbatical from his Agency to design and administer the fundraising program for Lt.
 Col. Oliver L. North’s U.S. Senate campaign.
 The result was over 277,000 contributors who gave more than $24 million.
 The number of donors and total dollars raised set new records for political fundraising.
 He also served as Finance Director for former Vice President Dan Quayle’s PAC, Campaign America, and Mr. Quayle’s brief campaign for President in 1999.
-He again took a leave from his company in August 2010 to become National Finance Director for the Tea Party Pariots a position he still holds.
+He again took a leave from his company in August 2010 to become National Finance Director for the Tea Party Pariots.
 In that role he has raised one hundred million dollars from nearly 750,000 donors throug mail, Internet, phones, direct response television and radio to advance the Tea Party movement in America.
 In May 2015 he became a development consultant to Colorado Christian University in Lakewood, Colorado where he is building a mail, online and radio national donor program.

 In 2001, Richard founded Patriot Data Services, a computer service bureau catering to the direct marketing community.
 In 2009 Richard founded ActiveEngagement, a digital communications and fundraising agency.
 All of the companies are located in the Lansdowne office park located ten minutes west of Dulles International Airport.